-After that add a little brown gravy (just used a brown gravy jar from grocery store) and ketchup.
+After that add a little brown gravy (store-bought brown gravy in a jar works fine) and ketchup.

 Then mix everything together until it’s evenly combined.
 Don’t over mix the meatloaf or it will become too dense.

-Now place the beef and stuffing mixture down onto a parchment paper lined baking dish with a tall lip and form it into a meatloaf shape.
+Now, carefully transfer the beef and stuffing mixture onto a baking dish lined with parchment paper, ensuring it has a tall lip, and shape it into a classic meatloaf form.

 Then bake it in the oven at 350° for about 45 minutes or until the meatloaf is cooked all the way through.

-Warm up the gravy and add it to the top of the meatloaf.
-Garnish with parsley if you’d like for a little color pop.
+Warm up the gravy and pour it over the top of the meatloaf.
+If you’d like, garnish with some parsley for a pop of color.